Tesla enters into agreement with Chinese lenders for Gigafactory

 Tesla Inc said on Thursday it signed an agreement with lenders in China for a 12-month facility of up to 3.5 billion yuan (US$521 million) for the electric carmaker's Gigafactory in Shanghai.

-REUTERS: Tesla Inc said on Thursday it signed an agreement with lenders in China for a 12-month facility of up to 3.5 billion yuan (US$521 million) for the electric carmaker's Gigafactory in Shanghai.
+REUTERS: Tesla Inc said on Thursday it signed an agreement with lenders in China for a 12-month facility of up to 3.5 billion yuan (US$521 million) for the electric carmaker's Gigafactory in Shanghai, and secured new commitments from banks that could be used for investments in the United States and elsewhere.

-The company broke ground on the factory in January, and a Shanghai city government official said on Wednesday that the facility is expected to be completed in May.
+The company broke ground on the factory in January.
+A Shanghai city government official said on Wednesday the factory is expected to be completed in May.

 Tesla has said that the Gigafactory will cost around US$2 billion.

+The credit agreement is secured by part of Tesla's accounts receivable, inventory and equipment.
+Tesla borrowed US$431.0 million under the agreement in 2018.

+The amendment also doubled the letter of credit subfacility to US$400 million from US$200 million.

-Producing cars locally is likely to help the company minimize the impact of the U.S.-China trade war, which has forced Tesla to adjust prices of its U.S.-made cars in China.
+Producing cars in China is likely to help the company minimize the impact of the U.S.-China trade war, which has forced Tesla to adjust prices of its U.S.-made cars in China.

 Keeping prices in check will also help Tesla fend off competition from a swathe of domestic electric vehicle startups such as Nio Inc, Byton and XPeng Motors.